Nepomuceno/blog/source/_posts/using-table-storage-in-typescript.md

 You are just requesting an object to have this 2 properties the `[key: string]: string | number | boolean | undefined;` allow the object to have any other property of the types supported by table storage.

-Now we need to write the code to convert the `ITableEntity` in something that it is supported by table storage fortunatly for us there is a utility helper built in into the library.
+Now we need to write the code to convert the `ITableEntity` in something that it is supported by table storage fortunately for us there is a utility helper built-in into the library.

 We are going to add the missing method in the `Storage` class in the `storage.ts`